Age of Empires IV: Buildings

+Civilizations have replacement buildings which fill the same role differently and are available to only that civilization.
+They may also have unique buildings.

+Landmarks

+In addition, every civilization with the exception of the Abbasid Dynasty, Ayyubids, and Knights Templar have four landmarks (the starting town center plus one each in Feudal, Castle, and Imperial Ages).
+Each landmark is special in its own way and building any one advances them to the next Age.

+The Chinese are unique in that they can build both of their landmarks to enable a Dynasty.
+The Abbasid Dynasty has a single landmark, the House of Wisdom, with the option of four wings that can be researched in any order.
+Researching any wing will cause advancement to the next age, except the fourth wing which can be researched but does not advance them to a fifth age.
+Similarly, the Ayyubids, a variant civilization of the Abbasid Dynasty, can choose from one of two options for each wing when advancing to the next age in the House of Wisdom.
+Knights Templar are also unique in having only a single landmark, the starting town center, being the only civilization to advance to the next age via researching it in their starting town center.

 Development

 On August 21, 2017, Microsoft announced Age of Empires IV, developed by Relic Entertainment.
-Microsoft's Executive Vice-President of Gaming, Phil Spencer, confirmed on June 11, 2019, that Age of Empires IV was still in development, with more information coming later in 2019.
+Microsoft's Executive Vice-president of Gaming, Phil Spencer, confirmed on June 11, 2019, that Age of Empires IV was still in development, with more information coming later in 2019.
 On November 14, 2019, gameplay footage of Age of Empires IV was shown at the X019 event.
 It showed medieval warfare between English and Mongol forces.
 On March 16, 2021, the fan preview was released, showing more detailed gameplay and also including the two other known civilizations, the Chinese and the Delhi Sultanate.
 Microsoft announced at E3 2021 that the game will be released on Game Pass for PC on October 28, 2021.
-The game released on October 28, 2021 having been developed using the Essence Engine.
+The game released on October 28, 2021, having been developed using the Essence Engine.

 Soundtrack

 The game's voiceovers were recorded using historical pronunciation of each language.

-In-game music was written by Dynamedion composers Tilman Sillescu (main theme, menu music, trailers, Mongols, Holy Roman Empire), Alexander Röder (Chinese, English), Henning Nugel (Rus', Abbasid), Armin Haas (Delhi Sultanate), and also Mikolai Stroinski (French).
+In-game music was written by Dynamedion composers Tilman Sillescu (main theme, menu music, trailers, Mongols, Holy Roman Empire), Alexander Röder (Chinese, English, Ottomans), Henning Nugel (Rus', Abbasid, Malians, Byzantines), Armin Haas (Delhi Sultanate, Malians), Christian Wirtz (Ottomans, Byzantines), Nicolai Patricio (Japanese), Dominik Morgenroth (Japanese) and also Mikolai Stroinski (French).
 The soundtrack is also available as part of the additional content of the Digital Deluxe Edition on Steam.